 Custom link tracking domain

 Link tracking is on by default within ActiveCampaign.
 This means the URLs in your messages will be replaced by an ActiveCampaign tracking link.
-When someone clicks a link, they will be redirected through our URL and then immediately passed through to the original URL you specified.
+When someone clicks a link, they will be redirected through our URL and immediately passed through to the original URL you specified.
 This is how we can track and log the link click in your reporting.

-If you hover over a link in your inbox you will see the full tracking link:
+If you hover over a link in your inbox, you will see the full tracking link: